Eddie Vowell: East Texas State

 Vowell was hired by Ernest Hawkins in 1983 as East Texas State's defensive coordinator and track and field coach.
 He helped lead the Lions to a share of the 1983 Lone Star Conference title.

-In 1985, Hawkins announced his retirement from coaching and that he would be transitioning to athletic administration at East Texas State.
+In 1985, Hawkins announced his retirement from coaching and transitioned to athletic administration at East Texas State.
 Vowell was hired as head football coach.
-In Vowell's first two seasons, the Lions struggled, posting 2–9 records in 1986 and 1987, but the 1988 Lion team finished with an 8–3 record and reached as high as #2 in the national polls, before dropping their two final games to lost out on a conference title and playoff bid.
+In Vowell's first two seasons, the Lions struggled, posting 2–9 records in 1986 and 1987, but the 1988 Lion team finished with an 8–3 record and reached as high as #2 in the national polls before dropping their two final games to lose out on a conference title and playoff bid.
 Nonetheless, he was named conference Coach of The Year.
 The Lions regressed to 4–6 in 1989, but then posted a 10–3 season in 1990 and won the Lone Star Conference with a perfect 7–0 record.
-They qualified for the national playoffs in 1990, losing in the National Quarterfinals, and again Vowell was named Coach of the Year in the Lone Star Conference.
-In 1991, the Lions finished second in LSC and returned to the playoffs, finishing as National quarterfinalists again and posted an 8–3 record in 1992.
+They qualified for the national playoffs in 1990, losing in the National Quarterfinals, of which Vowell was once again named Coach of the Year in the Lone Star Conference.
+In 1991, the Lions finished second in LSC and returned to the playoffs, finishing as national quarterfinalists again and posting an 8–3 record in 1992.
 After two .500 seasons, the 1995 Lions returned to the playoffs, finishing 11th in the country.
 Vowell retired at the end of the 1998 season.